Cray-HPE/docs-csm/troubleshooting/known_issues/issues_with_ncn_health_checks.md

 - `Kubernetes Query BSS Cloud-init for ca-certs`

-  - This test may fail immediately after platform install.
-It should pass after the TrustedCerts operator has updated BSS (Global `cloud-init` meta) with CA certificates.
+  - This test may fail immediately after platform installation.
+It should pass after the `TrustedCerts` operator has updated BSS
+    (Global `cloud-init` meta) with CA certificates.

 - `Kubernetes Velero No Failed Backups`